Bill Moyers: Awards

 In 1995, Bill Moyers was inducted into the Television Hall of Fame.
 The same year, he also won the Walter Cronkite Award for Excellence in Journalism.
 When he became a recipient of the 2006 Lifetime Emmy Award, the official announcement noted that “Bill Moyers has devoted his lifetime to the exploration of the major issues and ideas of our time and our country, giving television viewers an informed perspective on political and societal concerns," and that "The scope of and quality of his broadcasts have been honored time and again.
 It is fitting that the National Academy of Television Arts and Sciences honor him with our highest honor—the Lifetime Achievement Award."
-He has received well over thirty Emmys and virtually every other major television journalism prize, including a gold baton from the Alfred I. duPont-Columbia University Awards, a lifetime Peabody Award, and a George Polk Career Award (his third George Polk Award) for contributions to journalistic integrity and investigative reporting.
+He had received twenty-six Emmy nominations, thirteen wins, and virtually every other major television journalism prize, including a gold baton from the Alfred I. duPont-Columbia University Awards, a Peabody Award and a George Polk Career Award (his third George Polk Award) for contributions to journalistic integrity and investigative reporting.
 He is a member of the American Academy of Arts and Letters, the American Philosophical Society, and has been the recipient of numerous honorary degrees, including a doctorate from the American Film Institute.
 In 2011, Moyers received the honorary Doctor of Humane Letters (L.H.D.) from Whittier College.